Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Generating Code-Switched Language

 \subsection{Improved Naturalness through Sampling}

-In order to generate more natural CS sentences we experiment with two sampling methods: random sampling and Switch Point Fraction (SPF) sampling.
-For \textit{random sampling}, we arbitrarily pick number of CS sentences from the generated data.
-For \textit{SPF sampling} we estimate the distribution of the number of switch points in a sentence, based on empirical observations mentioned in \cite{chowdhury2021onemodel, mubarak2021qasr} and then we rank the generated CS sentences based on that distribution.
-In addition, to make the generated data more acceptable to a bilingual speaker we impose two constrains: 1) the sentence should start with an Arabic word 2) the number of English words should not exceed 45\% of the total words in a sentence.
+In order to generate more natural code-switching (CS) sentences, we experiment with two sampling methods: random sampling and Switch Point Fraction (SPF) sampling.
+For \textit{random sampling}, we arbitrarily pick a number of CS sentences from the generated data.
+For \textit{SPF sampling}, we estimate the distribution of the number of switch points in a sentence based on empirical observations mentioned in \cite{chowdhury2021onemodel, mubarak2021qasr} and then we rank the generated CS sentences based on that distribution.
+We impose the following two constrains to make the generated data more acceptable to a bilingual speaker: $1$) the sentence should start with an Arabic word, and $2$) the number of English words should not exceed $45$\% of the total words in a sentence.